Tracking Report on Specific Indicators for 2020/2021

 - In the same direction, we also mention the relationship with UB alumni for which the Alumni Association of the University of Bucharest was created.

-- Within the University of Bucharest there is a Strategic Orientation and Analysis Council (COAS) whose mission is to assist in the elaboration and implementation of the University’s strategies, through the elaboration of analyses and recommendations on the strategic development directions and objectives, as well as an evaluation of the University’s previous strategic documents and actions.
-COAS members include personalities from Romania and abroad with extensive national and international experience in the field of management, such as former UB rectors, members of the Romanian Academy, representatives of private associations and organisations (EUA, UNICA, KPMG, BRD Romania).
+Within the University of Bucharest, there is a Strategic Orientation and Analysis Council (COAS) whose mission is to assist in the elaboration and implementation of the University’s strategies through the elaboration of analyses and recommendations on the strategic development directions and objectives, as well as an evaluation of the University’s previous strategic documents and actions.
+COAS members include personalities from Romania and abroad with extensive national and international experience in the field of management, such as former UB rectors, members of the Romanian Academy, and representatives of private associations and organisations (EUA, UNICA, KPMG, BRD Romania).

-- The University annually publishes financial data on the institutional website, as well as in various reports.
-Thus, financial data are found in the following documents: budget and balance statement.
+The University annually publishes financial data on the institutional website and in various reports.
+Thus, financial data are found in the following documents: budget financial statements.
 The Rector’s Annual Report also includes an annex presenting the UB’s financial situation (Annex 1.
-Financial situation of the University for the year 2021, by funding sources and types of expenditure).
+Financial situation of the University for the year 2022, by funding sources and types of expenditure).

 Working with government

-- The Center for Environmental Research and Impact Studies (CCMESI) of the University of Bucharest implements research projects in areas of interest and environmental impact, which are of relevance to decision-makers at local, regional, national and international level.
+- The Centre for Environmental Research and Impact Studies (CCMESI) of the University of Bucharest implements research projects in areas of interest and environmental impact which are relevant to decision-makers at local, regional, national and international levels.
 Among the fields in which the CCMESI team can provide consultancy we mention: environmental education; environmental conflicts; biodiversity conservation; environmental impact assessment.
-In addition, CCMESI aims to develop solutions to local, regional and global environmental problems, to promote the concept of sustainable development in Romania and to develop partnerships with universities, industry and local and national authorities.
-The Center provides expertise to local, regional and national authorities through partnership projects.
+In addition, CCMESI aims to develop solutions to local, regional, and global environmental problems, promote sustainable development in Romania, and develop partnerships with universities, industry, and local and national authorities.
+The Centre provides local, regional, and national authorities expertise through partnership projects.
 For example, the LIFE ROsalia project – Conservation of saproxylic beetles in the Carpathians – is run in partnership with the Vrancea Environmental Protection Agency, Putna-Vrancea Natural Park and the Association for Biodiversity Conservation.
 Another example highlighting collaboration with a national public authority – the Ministry of Environment, Water and Forests – is the project Appropriate Management of Invasive Species in Romania, in line with EU Regulation 1143/2014 on the prevention and management of the introduction and spread of invasive alien species.
-The reports of the Center for Environmental Research and Impact Studies (CCMESI):
+Similarly, they implemented the project „Benefits and constraints of joint decision making in Romania.
+From public participation to collaborative Environmental Impact Assessment”.
+Example of the scientific reports published by the Centre for Environmental Research and Impact Studies (CCMESI) include:

-- The University of Bucharest’s programmes, events and educational resources can be accessed by decision makers for training, documentation and/or policy development.
-We mention here the UB’s lifelong learning offer which includes postgraduate programmes and professional conversion programmes.
-Below we list some postgraduate programmes relevant to policy makers:
+The University of Bucharest’s programmes, events and educational resources can be accessed by decision-makers for training, documentation and/or policy development.
+We mention UB’s lifelong learning offer here, which includes postgraduate programmes and professional conversion programmes.
+Below, we list some postgraduate programmes relevant to policymakers:

 – Leadership and Management Skills;